 299 East Commercial, Willits, CA 95488

-Noyo River Canyon – Departing from Fort Bragg, the first few miles run alongside the Pudding Creek estuary, where you might spot blue heron, egrets, osprey, and ducks.
+Noyo River Canyon – Departing from Fort Bragg, the first few miles of this trip run alongside the Pudding Creek estuary, where you might spot blue heron, egrets, osprey, and ducks.
 After passing through Tunnel No. 1, the Skunk Train snakes along the Noyo River, traveling through the redwoods of Noyo River Canyon.

 Coastal Range and Redwoods – Departing from Willits and traveling to Northspur, this train climbs the Eastern slope of the California Coast Range, cutting through at Tunnel No. 2 before descending into the Noyo River Canyon.
 This mountainous route travels 8.5 miles of track, but covers a straight-line distance of less than one mile.